meshcloud/meshcloud-docs/docs/administration.platforms.md

 You have to assign a [meshLocation](#meshlocation) to your meshPlatform.
 Details about what a meshLocation is and how to use it can be found [here](#meshlocation).

-Additionally you can directly [restrict](#restrict-platform-access) your meshPlatform to certain meshCustomers to e.g. first test a new meshPlatform integration with a private meshCustomer that only you have access to.
+Additionally you can directly [restrict](#restrict-platform-access) your meshPlatform to certain meshWorkspaces to e.g. first test a new meshPlatform integration with a private meshWorkspace that only you have access to.
 Doing this during creation can prevent confusion of other users who may see the meshPlatform shortly if you would [restrict](#restrict-platform-access) it after creation.

 You can always change the mutable information given during meshPlatform creation later in the [Settings](#settings) tab of the Platform Control Plane.